Resources. Peer Support. Social Events. Awareness. Changing lives!

 SBWIS hopes to educate others about the unique needs of people with spina bifida, the challenges our families face, and the impact SBWIS can have to change the lives of those we serve.
 There are approximately 1,500 people (out of nearly 6 million) in Wisconsin affected by SB – that is 0.025% of the population; each is like a needle in a haystack!
 It is our job to find these people, and to provide support and services throughout their lives!

 Annual appeal donors: Andrew from West Bend, Doug & Karen from West Bend, Mike & Joan from New London, Richard & Diane from Watertown, NanRae from Pipestone, MN.

 Ongoing donations from United Health Care Group, Aurora Health Care Employee Campaign and JC Penny employees.

-Mary Ann Potts family donation for SBWIS scholarship fund in memory of Scott Weaver
+Mary Ann Potts family donation for SBWIS scholarship fund and donations in memory of Scott Weaver

 save the date: